 If you are planning on traveling to north Florida this upcoming winter, bass fishing is a great way to get in the outdoors.
 This destination is a paradise for freshwater fishing and outdoor adventures.
 Whether you are looking for your next personal best or just want to catch some big bass, now is the time to do so.

-The largemouth bass in the Rodman Reservoir are gorging on food.
+The largemouth bass in the Rodman Reservoir is gorging on food.
 As a result, they are incredibly healthy and ready to pack a great fight.
 These fish have small heads and big bodies.
 It was neat to see how full these fish were.
 Rodman Reservoir fishing is one thing I look forward to every year!

 Rodman Reservoir bass fishing can be the next fishing adventure you will never forget.
 We hope that during the drawdown that you get the chance to explore the waters.
 Bass fishing is about to get really good and spots book up fast!